spmallette/java-dse-driver/manual/pooling/README.md

 ### Basics

-The driver communicates with Cassandra over TCP, using the Cassandra binary protocol.
+The driver communicates with DSE over TCP, using the DSE binary protocol.
 This protocol is asynchronous, which allows each TCP connection to handle multiple simultaneous requests: